What is the aim of this review?

 What are the main results of the review?

 The seven included trials all assessed either the number of cases of malaria identified during specific time periods in people living in the house, the proportion of people with malaria parasites in their blood, or both.
 Overall, the studies showed that people living in modified houses were around 32% less likely to have malaria parasites in their blood, and were 30% less likely to experience moderate or severe anaemia.
 Our confidence in these results was moderate to high.
 The studies demonstrated 37% reduction in the number of mosquitoes trapped indoors at night in modified houses, although this result varied between trials.
 The trials showed mixed results for the likelihood of experiencing an episode of clinical malaria (caused by Plasmodium falciparum parasites), ranging from a 62% lower rate to a 68% higher rate of malaria for people living in modified houses.
 Due to the high inconsistency between these results, we have very low confidence in this evidence.

 How up to date is this review?

-To assess the effects of house modifications on malaria disease and transmission.
+To assess the effects of house modifications that aim to reduce exposure to mosquitoes on malaria disease and transmission.

-Six cRCTs met our inclusion criteria, all conducted in sub-Saharan Africa; three randomized by household, two by village, and one at the community level.
-All trials assessed screening of windows, doors, eaves, ceilings or any combination of these; this was either alone, or in combination with eave closure, roof modification or eave tube installation (a "lure and kill" device that reduces mosquito entry whilst maintaining some airflow).
-In two trials, the interventions were insecticide-based.
+One RCT and six cRCTs met our inclusion criteria, with an additional six ongoing RCTs.
+We did not identify any eligible non-randomized studies.
+All included trials were conducted in sub-Saharan Africa since 2009; two randomized by household and four at the block or village level.
+All trials assessed screening of windows, doors, eaves, ceilings, or any combination of these; this was either alone, or in combination with roof modification or eave tube installation (an insecticidal "lure and kill" device that reduces mosquito entry whilst maintaining some airflow).
+In one trial, the screening material was treated with 2% permethrin insecticide.
 In five trials, the researchers implemented the interventions.
-The community implemented the interventions in the sixth trial.
+A community-based approach was adopted in the other trial.